zestia/ember-async-tooltips/README.md

 You can use the arguments `@rows` and `@columns` to tweak how the positioning algorithm decides what 'bottom left' means.
 See the [positioning library](https://github.com/zestia/position-utils#zestiaposition-utils) for more information.

 You can also set `@position` to be a function.
 It will receive the element's position in the viewport.
-You are then free to return an appropriate counter position for your tooltip. e.g:
+You are then free to return an appropriate counter position for your tooltip.

 <details>
   <summary>Example</summary>